Housing Strategies and Action Plans

-Kelowna: Developed a Housing Strategy (PDF, 4.8 MB), created financial incentives for the development of affordable housing and redevelopment of the City Centre and Rutland area, and offers several other housing programs and resources.
+Kelowna: developed a Housing Strategy (PDF, 4.8 MB), created financial incentives for the development of affordable housing and redevelopment of the city centre and Rutland, and offers several other housing programs and resources.

 The City recognizes that, while it has “multiple tools and resources that it can contribute towards creating a wide variety of affordable housing options, it requires the valuable input of community members in order to achieve its goals.”